Fall in Love with

 Sünnhof is part of a residential complex originally built in the early 19th century in the Biedermeier style, a period in Viennese architecture and design that emphasized simplicity, order, and understated elegance.
 The complex was designed as part of the Durchhäuser tradition, where buildings include passageways that connect two parallel streets – in this case, Landstraßer Hauptstraße and Ungargasse.

 These passages were a practical solution in the densely built-up areas of Vienna, but they also became part of the city’s charm.
 Sünnhof is a particularly well-preserved example.
-With its calm atmosphere and stylish yet modest architecture, it offers a glimpse into how middle-class Viennese families once lived.
+With its quiet courtyard and restrained Biedermeier facades, Sünnhof illustrates the classic Viennese Gewerbehof: workshops on the ground floor and family apartments above.

 Sünnhof - 1